 1. Getting Started

-Ok, your device is Blinking Red, or Frozen Cyan, or Blinking Dark Blue when it shouldn't - take a deep breath, make sure the device is connected to your computer, and gather some more information.
+Ok, your device is Blinking Red or Yellow, or Frozen Cyan, or has no Status LED at all - take a deep breath, make sure the device is connected to your computer, and gather some more information.

 Do not: unclaim your Device.
 This is a totally natural instinct to have, but it does more harm than good.
 Unclaiming your device does not do anything to the device itself, it just trips a flag in the Cloud that allows this device to be claimed by another person.
 Worse, it removes this Device from your Console, making it hard for yourself and our Support Team to identify the Device that's struggling!